Sledmine/coop-evolved/README.md

 the same way as in the image from below:
 ![network-settings](images/network-settings.png)

+With this configuration you can join to your server directly from the LAN servers menu, but careful, you will lose the ability to host or load maps in LAN mode using the in game option, close your local server `haloceded.exe` before doing that if that is the case.

 **WARNING:** SAPP package hosted in the Mercury repository contains a modified version of the **Halo CE Dedicated Server** that is capable of loading huge maps built with a custom [Invader](https://github.com/SnowyMouse/invader) build, also it uses different initialization files to allow installing it among a Halo Custom Edition folder.